 Our students and staff are routinely recognized for excellent academic achievement.
 Here are some of the measures of success.

-- ACT scores routinely exceed Minnesota and national averages.
+- ACT scores routinely exceed state and national averages.

 - MCA results are among the highest in state.